One week on… what happened?

-Through the PCA lens (our preferred view in previous posts on tasting note visualization), power lies closer to austerity.
+When viewed through a PCA lens, power lies closer to austerity.
 In both pictures, there’s some bitterness over access.
-Whatever the reasons May be, there also seems to be a seductive connection between intrusive and borderline.
-The consolations of coffee and alcohol are linked to rising unpleasantness.
+Whatever the reasons May be, there appears to be a seductive connection between intrusive and borderline.
+Flavours of coffee and alcohol conjoin to cover an unpleasant situation.

-A glass of wine may improve political acuity.
 We form natural associations between words and these associations crop up in wine-tasting notes and in politics.
-I don’t think that’s too surprising.
 Good taste is a transferable skill.

 I suspect these word-maps become increasingly easy to understand as you work your way through a borderline English white or an edgy continental red.
 Cheers!